Bio (Alice MacGillivray)

-MacGillivray's clients have included the Canadian Parks Council, the Auditor General of British Columbia, and the research arm of the Canadian military.
-She has leadership experience with organizations including BC Ministries of Education, Transportation, and Environment, Lands and Parks as well as Kananaskis Country and Parks Canada.
+MacGillivray's clients have included the Canadian Parks Council, the Auditor General of British Columbia, and the Canadian military.
+She has leadership experience with BC Ministries of Education, Transportation, and Environment, Lands and Parks as well as Kananaskis Country and Parks Canada.
 MacGillivray joined Royal Roads in 2000, leading development and delivery of knowledge management graduate programs.
-Since then, she has worked in several roles, and with more than 40 thesis and capstone students in six programs.
+She has supervised or been on committees of more than 50 dissertation, thesis and capstone projects.

 MacGillivray holds a PhD in Human and Organizational Systems (2009), a Master of Arts in Human Development (2007) and a Graduate Diploma in Dialogue, Deliberation and Public Engagement (2008) from Fielding Graduate University, where she currently sits on the Inaugural Sustainability Advisory Council.
 She holds a Master of Arts in Leadership from Royal Roads University (2000) and an interdisciplinary Bachelor of General Studies from Athabasca University (1997).
 MacGillivray is certified to deliver Cognitive Edge, instructional skills (ISW) and facilitator development workshops.
 Academically, her awards include the Athabasca Governing Council Scholarship, dean’s lists and a doctoral research grant.
 Her professional awards include recognition from a cabinet committee for land use planning work.